jawhite04/js-unit-test-examples/README.md

 # js-unit-test-examples

-Examples of good and bad unit tests.
+Examples of unit tests.
+The source code is contrived to meet whatever circumstances are being demonstrated in tests.

 ## TLDR:
 Mocha/Chai/Sinon unit tests vs Jest unit tests; my preference is Jest.